microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 Furthermore, we'll want to ensure that there's nothing that an unelevated client process could do to trigger any sort of input callback in the parent window.
-If the parent window is an elevated window, with other elevated connections, then we don't want the uelevated content process to act as a vector by which malicious software could hijack the elevated window.
+If the parent window is an elevated window, with other elevated connections, then we don't want the unelevated content process to act as a vector by which malicious software could hijack the elevated window.

 </td>